dbamney/my-website/content/home/research.md

   **Mentor**: Dr. Bhavani Sankar

    Analyzed the biaxial flexural deformation behavior of hydroxyapatite-polysulfone laminated composites using the finite element method.

+   &nbsp

-Simulated and analyzed stress distributions in laminates with different layer thickness ratios to identify the influence of layer thicknesses on the principal tensile and the interlaminar shear stresses, which determine the load bearing capacity of the composite.
+   * Simulated and analyzed stress distributions in laminates with different layer thickness ratios to identify the influence of layer thicknesses on the principal tensile and the interlaminar shear stresses, which determine the load bearing capacity of the composite.
    """

 [design.background]